rrovetto/Ontology-Development-Guidelines/Features of Ontologies/README.md

 ## Features of Ontologies

-The following are some feartures of ontologies.
+The following are a set of minimum feartures of ontologies.

 * Subject-matter coverage
 * Subject-matter capture